 - Rinse excess fast green solution.

-- Wash the slides with clearing solution by dipping for 5-10 seconds.
+- Wash the slides with a clearing solution by dipping for 5-10 seconds.

-- Dip in xylene plus 2–3 drops 100% EtOH to remove the clearing solution.
+- Dip in xylene plus 2–3 drops 100% EtOH to remove the cleaning solution.

 - Clear the slides in xylene.
 Repeat the step twice.

 - Keep the slides in the final xylene solution while you mount the coverslip.

 - Observe the tissue sections under the microscope.